Custom Services #

 The Food Chain of Flexibility #

-Other backend solutions often use a black box approach, which may seem to reduce complexity on the surface, but creates significant friction when a provided solution does not exactly match a game’s design.
+Other backend solutions often use a black box approach, where the inner workings of a ready-made tool are hidden for simplicity.
+This may seem to reduce complexity on the surface, but creates significant friction when a provided solution does not exactly match a game’s design.
 In situations where the precise, constrained offering doesn’t fully capture a studio’s unique scenarios, the developers are forced into a situation where they must compromise the integrity and creativity of their design.
 Their options are either give up on their unique game design in favor of a more generic solution that matches the black box strict options, or adopt the complexity of networking, authentication, and other high friction backend tools that the black box solution offered to abstract away in the first place.

 Pragma Engine provides three paths for development that capture every use case to support unique game design and reduce friction caused by backend tooling.
 Adopting the lightweight Pragma Engine pattern for developing custom services means leveraging Pragma’s preexisting authentication, networking, and AWS managed service systems.

 - Configuration: tunable values constrained by Pragma’s preset configs, no code required

 - Hybrid: plugins with predetermined interfaces that provide entry points for custom logic

 - Complete freedom: custom service development without the deep complexity of backend environment tooling and setup

 The Store and Crafting systems provide an excellent example to demonstrate the food chain of flexibility with Pragma Engine.

 Configuration: The Store service requires no code for completing basic exchange transactions, with developers only needing to write content data files to configure the store itself.
 This requires no code but must fit within the limitation of fixed prices.

 Example: Trade 30 coins for 3 iron ore.